aperkaz/taggr/README.md

 **taggr** is composed by two main modules (`frontend`, `backend`), a `shared` module, and a `communication bus`.

-The app is split into two distinct and independent processes, the `frontend` and the `backend` (mapping to the main modules), for the sake of separation of concerns.
+The app is split into two distinct and independent processes, the `frontend` and the `backend` (each mapping to a main module), for the sake of separation of concerns.
 Each process runs in an [independent Electron process](https://blog.logrocket.com/advanced-electron-js-architecture/).

 ### Message bus